Fighting for Authentic Feedback: The Rise of Fake Reviews in 2021August 4, 2021 | UGC

 - Change your perspective!
 Rather than aim for five-star reviews across the board, make listening your brand’s goal.
 Reviews are how your clients or customers provide feedback on what your organization is doing right, and what could be improved upon.
 Instead of throwing money at the fruitless pursuit of perfect reviews (which aren’t believable anyway), implement changes that your audience will notice… Don’t be surprised if they thank you in the form of brand loyalty.

-With such effective ways to obtain and share authentic, positive reviews, resorting to fake reviews won’t even be on your radar.
+With such effective ways to obtain and share authentic, positive customer satisfaction reviews, resorting to fake reviews won’t even be on your radar.

 Just because your organization’s approach to seeking reviews is honest doesn’t mean you’re out of the woods.
 Once your efforts requesting feedback pay off and the reviews start rolling in, the important work of scanning each review for authenticity begins.